GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-12/index.md

 ### User-agent spring cleaning

-As we count _down_ to the New Year, we're also counting _up_ to both [Chrome 100](/blog/force-major-version-to-100/) and the incremental [reduction of the user-agent string](/docs/privacy-sandbox/user-agent/).
+As we were counting _down_ to the New Year, we're also counting _up_ to both [Chrome 100](/blog/force-major-version-to-100/) and the incremental [reduction of the user-agent string](/docs/privacy-sandbox/user-agent/).
 This is a good motivator to revisit any usage of the user-agent string in your code to check if it's affected by either of these changes.

 To find those areas: